michaeljamie/Benny-Js/readme.md

-# Benny J's - Online E-commerce Site
+# Advanced React GraphQL & SSR Course

+An e-commerce shop built combining React with GraphQL.
+An [awesome course](https://advancedreact.com/ "Advanced React") from WesBos that I've really had a lot of fun with.

-#### Site built with React, GraphQL, Apollo, NextJS, Prisma, and GraphQL Yoga
+#### Site built with:

+React, GraphQL, Apollo, NextJS, Prisma, and GraphQL Yoga